Women and Girls Program

 employment and work readiness organizations to help prepare women and girls for

-the job market as well as encourage them to complete their GED and seek higher
+the job market as well as to encourage them to complete their GEDs and seek higher

-education which will help them to avoid being re-victimized due to economic
+education, which helps them to avoid being re-victimized due to economic

 Sisters of Survival